QuantEcon/lecture-python.myst/_sources/back_prop.md

 Choosing a  training set amounts to a choice of measure $\mu$ in the above  formulation of our  function approximation problem as a minimization problem.

-In this spirit,  we shall use a uniform grid of, say, 50 or 200 or $\ldots$  points.
+In this spirit,  we shall use a uniform grid of, say, 50 or 200 points.

 There are many possible approaches to the minimization  problem posed above: